charMstr/ft_services/srcs/MySQL/README.md

 note: \_\_MYSQL_DB_IP_CLIENT\_\_ is first to any adress as default. but it could be set to a precise adress when setting up a cluster.

+## LOGS

+The prefix log name is set to _"mysql_log_"_ and can be modified in the .cnf file, thanks to the **log-basename** option.
+This prefix will be appended at the begining of all log files created.
+It makes the name of the log files independant of the host name, thus very usefull when using replication.

+The logs connected to docker(redirection to stdout) are the ones originating from the mysqld_safe script (also sending logs from mysqld).

+Logs from the database important actions(CREATE, ALTER, INSERT, UPDATE and DELETE) are also recorded,  thanks to the **_log-bin_** option.
+But for now they are not redirected to docker log collection.